Back to Blog

 Considerations:

 Best for: Contact centers that want to improve human agent performance and need analytics infrastructure, rather than automating calls with AI voice agents.
-AmplifAI and voice AI platforms serve different layers of the contact center stack and can be deployed together.
+AmplifAI and voice AI platforms serve different layers of the stack and can be deployed together.

 8. Trillet Enterprise: Best for Managed Implementation with PBX Compatibility